10 Best Cordless Chainsaws of 2022 – Reviews & Top Picks

 2. DEWALT DCCS670X1 Lithium Ion Chainsaw Kit

 The DEWALT DCCS670X1 Lithium Ion Chainsaw Kit has a brushless motor and a low kickback feature that makes it safer to use on hard woods and other heavy-duty stocks.
 This chainsaw also has tool-free blade adjustments, auto-oiling, and a lightweight, ergonomic design that make it as user-friendly as possible.

 The main reason you would turn this tool down is the price tag.
 DEWALT is known for two things: quality and price.
 This tool encompasses both factors.
 If you want the high-end features attached to this unit, you must be willing to pay for them.
-However, for buyers with a substantial budget, it will be well worth the money.
+However, for buyers with a substantial budget, this is the best battery chainsaw.

 3. BLACK+DECKER LCS1020 Cordless Chainsaw – Best Value

 The BLACK+DECKER LCS1020 is our best cordless chainsaw for the money.
 The affordable tool includes a lithium-ion battery that stays charged for up to five times longer than similar competing models.
 You also get tool-free blade adjustment and an ergonomic handle that will be comfortable to use for long periods of time.

 This saw has an oil-free feature that is, in theory, supposed to make the tool easy to maintain.
 However, it doesn’t work very well, so you’ll most likely need to do a lot of oiling by hand.
 It’s also uncommonly loud for an electric chainsaw.

 4. Husqvarna 120i 40-Volt Cordless Electric Chainsaw